 Some people need help managing pain that continues after radiation therapy.
 Unless directed by your cancer care team, do not use heat or cold to relieve pain in any area treated with radiation.
 Talk to your cancer care team and describe the location and type of pain in as much detail as possible.
 Keep working with your team until you’re able to get it under control.

-You can learn more about pain and how to manage it in our Guide to Controlling Cancer Pain.
+To learn more about pain and how to manage it, see Cancer Pain.